 - Annual Report: http://annualreport.nichd.nih.gov/sete.html

 Because diseases such as AIDS and leukemia are caused by retroviruses there is an intense need to understand the mechanisms of retrovirus replication.
 One of our objectives is to understand how retroviral cDNAs are integrated into the genome of infected cells.
 Because of their similarities to retroviruses, long terminal repeat (LTR)-retrotransposons are important models for retrovirus replication.
 The retrotransposon under study in our laboratory is the Tf1 element of the fission yeast Schizosaccharomyces pombe.
 We are particularly interested in Tf1 because its integration exhibits a strong preference for pol II promoters.
 This choice of target sites is similar to the integration preferences human immunodeficiency virus 1 (HIV-1) and murine leukemina virus (MLV) have for pol II transcription units.
 Currently, it is not clear how these viruses recognize their target sites and perform integration.
 We therefore study the integration of Tf1 as a model system with which we hope to uncover mechanisms general to the selection of integration sites.
-An understanding of the mechanisms responsible for targeted integration could lead to new approaches for antiviral therapies.
+Sequencing methods first developed to map Tf1 integration have now been applied to study the integration of HIV-1 in cultured human cells.
+These results provided important information about the role of mRNA splicing in HIV-1 integration.

 LEDGF/p75 interacts with mRNA splicing factors and targets HIV-1 integration to highly spliced genes.